Chart Color Schemes

 Bell Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bell Park, as per the latest Census data, 81.0% of dwellings were houses with the remaining 19.0% consisting of semi-detached homes, apartments, and other types.
-This is compared to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Bell Park stood at 42.2%, with mortgaged properties at 25.7% and rented dwellings at 32.1%.
+In Bell Park, as per the latest Census evaluation, 81.0% of dwellings were houses, with the remaining 19.0% consisting of semi-detached homes, apartments, and other types.
+In contrast, Non-Metro Vic. had 84.6% houses and 15.4% other dwellings.
+Home ownership in Bell Park stood at 42.2%, with mortgaged dwellings at 25.7% and rented ones at 32.1%.
 The median monthly mortgage repayment was $1,500, lower than Non-Metro Vic.'s average of $1,712.
-Median weekly rent in Bell Park was $340, compared to Non-Metro Vic.'s $335.
-Nationally, Bell Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent in Bell Park was $340, compared to Non-Metro Vic.'s $335.
+Nationally, Bell Park's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing